 The 2024 grant has been changed to allow for housing navigation and case management services to be provided though the grant as well as rental assistance and administrative fees.
 A staff person works approximately 16 hours per week on this activity.

-As of May 1, there are 25 participants; and 2 participants who are searching for units.
+As of June 1, there are 23 participants, and 2 participants who are in-between units.
 We are not accepting any additional referrals currently.